 However, League of Legends games are quite time-consuming, and most fans do not have time to watch all the events.
-For this reason, we compiled a list of the most important LoL tournaments for the upcoming 2022.
+For this reason, we compiled a list of the most important LoL tournaments for the upcoming 2024.

-Also, if you’re into LoL betting and enjoy making bets on League of Legends matches, this list will further help you understand which tournaments are really worth focusing on.
+If you’re into LoL betting and enjoy making bets on League of Legends matches, this list will further help you understand which tournaments are really worth focusing on.

-The Top LoL Tournaments and Leagues in 2022 are:
+Top LoL Tournaments and Leagues in 2024

-- The Mid Season Invitational 2022
+- The Mid-Season Invitational (MSI) 2024

 - League of Legends Pro League (LPL) – China